robsdedude/flake8-picky-parentheses/CONTRIBUTING.md

 ## Contribute Code
-As you may have noticed, this project is a opinionated, nitpicky linter plugin.
+As you may have noticed, this project is an opinionated, nitpicky linter plugin.
 Likewise opinionated and nitpicky are we when it comes to code style of contributions.
-Please make sure you install the pre-commit hooks that will then run on linters and more before every commit.
+Please make sure you install the pre-commit hooks that will then run linters and more before every commit.
 That way, you won't even be able to commit code that doesn't adhere to our code style.

 Installation:
 ```bash